Dubai(Dubai vacations Holidays- Flights, Tickets & All Journey Facilities)

 Immigrants dominate the city, with the majority of Westerners clustered in the upmarket Marina, the glamorous Palm or the almost entirely brand new Downtown Dubai.

+There are three different Dubais, all swirling around each other.
 The latter is home to one of Dubai’s most striking landmarks, the gargantuan Burj Khalifa tower, as well as the similarly enormous Dubai Mall.
 Set back from the sea, the area is awash with slick new hotels.

 Thirty years ago, almost all of contemporary Dubai was desert, inhabited only by cactus es and scorpions.
 In the mid-18th century, they built a small village , in the lower Persian Gulf, where people would dive for pearls off the coast.
 In the dusty fort of the Dubai Museum, a sanitized version of this story is told.